mduleone/crapshoot/README.md

-# CRAPSHOOT
+# C.R.A.P.S.H.O.O.T.

 > Create React App Plus - Super Handy, Objectively Opinionated, Tasty!

-This is an opinionated approach to building a React/Redux Web Application, with an unejected instance of Create React App as its base.
+This is an opinionated approach to building a React/Redux Web Application, with an unejected instance of [Create React App](https://github.com/facebookincubator/create-react-app) as its base.
 In addition to Redux, it comes with a bunch of other goodies baked in!

+## How does it work?

+You can get up and building very quickly.
+There's not much more to it than to Create React App, if you're familiar with it.
+The below assumes you're using `yarn`, but you can use the corresponding `npm` commands instead.

+1. Fork this project
+2. Run `yarn` to install the dependencies
+3. That's it!
+Run `yarn start` to start the development server to start building!

-## So, I can just start building like this is Create React App?
+## So, I can just start building like this is a Create React App project?

 That's right!
-At the heart of this is an unejected Create React App instance, you can refer to the [latest Create React App readme](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) for how to use the Create React App built in scripts.
+At the heart of this is an unejected Create React App instance, you can refer to the [latest Create React App readme](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) for how to use the built-in scripts.

 ## What's inside?